mculig/TemtemTracker/Readme.md

 **TemtemTracker V3 requires .NET 4.5.2  and Visual C++ Redistributable 2017 in order to work.**

-Windows 10 users most likely already have .NET 4.7, as it is part of the Windows 10 Creators Update.
+Windows 10 users most likely already have .NET, as it is part of the Windows 10 Creators Update.

-.NET 4.5.2 can be found here: [.NET 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42642);
+.NET 4.5.2 For Win 8.1 and lower can be found here: [.NET 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42642);

 Visual C++ Redistributable 2017 can be downloaded here: